briandfoy/briandfoy.github.io/_posts/2020-11-04-open-source.md

 Simon Phipps expressed it best in his interview with Randal Schwartz on [FLOSS Weekly #39](https://twit.tv/shows/floss-weekly/episodes/326) (starting around 14:30):

 > Randal [Schwartz], I don't care what your motivations are for being involved in Perl.
 They're of no relevance to my life because our relationship around Perl depends on code.
 And, the code and the community are transparent.
 But your motivations and my motivations for participating in it are opaque.
 They are private to me. ...
 So I'm able to maintain my privacy around my motivations and the degree of my involvement and how I'm funding it.
-I maintain responsibility for taht what is private as well.
+I maintain responsibility for that what is private as well.
 On the other hand, I'm able to work in an environment of transparency where all the code is known, all of its origins are known, all of its defects are potentially known.
 And that combination of transparency with privacy is in my opinion what characterizes open source.
 Trying to define open source in terms of licenses is kinda outmoded in my view.
 Open source is about the transparency at the community level but also the privacy in terms of my motivations and belief systems.

 When I contribute to a project, I don't care if they are making money or even what their political beliefs are.
 I care that the thing I want to use works as designed and works for my use case.
 If I don't contribute, I'm worse off no matter how much money the other side makes.
 It's much easier to have those patches upstream.